 Certainly, homosexual intercourse usually goes along with being gay and lesbian and lived genital same-sex sexuality can be an important expression of our being and personality and may be a source of strength for lovers.
 But there are second and third levels or aspects of homosexuality.

 The obvious second level is homosexuality in a relationship.
 In a life partnership of two people of the same sex, a wonderful, loving union can develop in which sexual communion may constitute only a fraction of the time spent together.
 There is so much more to a shared life, including conversation, tenderness and common activities.
 Couples on a spiritual path together will be likely to take part in mutual prayer or worship or sitting in meditation together.

 The third level has been given the least attention so far.
 I would describe this level of homosexuality as a different or altered kind of consciousness.
-This hidden potential of same-sex love is what we shall be discovering and exploring in this book.
+This hidden potential of same-sex love is what I discover and explore in Coming In.

 We will also consider this dimension within the context of the culture of sexual consumerism which plays a significant part in our society.
 While lesbians might be more cautious about this tendency, many gay men are fully and uncritically involved in this hedonistic approach.
 Sexuality in our society is more often than not reduced to a product, an act that achieves a few moments of ecstasy.
 As a result, the choice of partner becomes less important as long as he fulfils my fantasies of sexual attractiveness and promises quick satisfaction.